vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 ### The peer protocol

-After the client connects to a peer via TCP, they exchange handshakes[^handshake].
+After the client connects to a peer via TCP, they exchange handshakes.
 Then, one or both of them tell the other that it can start to request blocks.
 The client then makes a request for a block in some piece it chose[^pick_piece], its peer sends it, the client saves it and requests another block.
 Repeat until finished.